-Whenever we engage a third party service provider to do work for us, we confirm that its privacy and security standards meet our requirements.
+Whenever we engage a third-party service provider to work for us, we confirm that its privacy and security standards meet our requirements.

-We may be involved, from time to time, in transactions to sell parts of our business or assets or merge with other businesses.
+From time to time, we may be involved in transactions to sell parts of our business or assets or merge with other businesses.
 Since our customer information may be part of such transactions, we may use or disclose this information to other parties involved in the transaction.
 In such cases, the information that is shared is limited to what is necessary to accomplish the transaction, and we take appropriate steps to protect the information from improper use or disclosure.

 There are exceptions where we may collect, use or disclose personal information without consent when required or permitted by law.

 From time to time, we may be compelled by legal action to release information (e.g., statutory reporting obligation, search warrant, court order, bankruptcy or insolvency proceedings etc.).
 In certain circumstances, we may also be permitted by law to collect, use or disclose information without the consent of the individual concerned.
-For example, we may disclose personal information without consent if it is to be used in an emergency that threatens the life, health or security of the individual, or when collecting unpaid amounts owed or owing to us.
+For example, we may disclose personal information without consent if it is to be used in an emergency threatening the individual’s life, health or security or when collecting unpaid amounts owed or owing to us.

-HOW DO I OBTAIN ACCCESS TO MY PERSONAL INFORMATION?
+HOW DO I OBTAIN ACCESS TO MY PERSONAL INFORMATION?

-Upon request received by the Company in writing, individuals shall be informed of the existence, use, and disclosure of their personal information records and shall be given access to that information.
+Upon request received by the Company in writing, individuals shall be informed of the existence, use, and disclosure of their personal information records.
+They shall be given access to that information.
 Requests to access personal information held by the Company should be directed to the Company’s Privacy Officer.

 Requests must be made in writing or by e-mail.
 Individuals may be required to verify their identity in order to access their personal information.
 Any such documentation provided shall be used for verification purposes only.